Not sure which service you need?

 - Performing arts and recreational events

-Partners Interpreting provides ASL interpreters for sign language interpretation services on-site or remotely through video conferencing.
+Partners Interpreting is a professional sign language interpreting agency that provides on-site interpreting in Massachusetts and New England and in other areas of the country through VRI Services.
 We will assess your needs and tailor our services to meet your volume and demand.
-New England Interpreters can be arranged for last minute emergencies, on-going meetings, and daily for staff needs.
+Our New England sign language interpreters can be arranged for last-minute emergencies, ongoing meetings, and daily for staff needs.
 We will honor your preference for specific interpreters and work with you to ensure the interpreter is prepared for your event.

 The Americans with Disabilities Act (ADA) prohibits discrimination and ensures equal opportunity for persons with disabilities in employment, state and local government services, public accommodations, commercial facilities, and transportation.
 When focusing on communication, one must assess the needs of the Deaf/hard of hearing person they are working with, and provide reasonable accommodations to ensure there is effective communication.
 Reasonable accommodations can vary depending on the person and nature of your meeting.